26

 Women and Partisan Art

-The presentation of the edited volume is part of the project Picturing Modernist Future: Women Illustrators and Childhood Conceptions in Socialist Yugoslavia (follow up), made possible by the Recovery and Resilience Plan and funded by the European Union – NextGenerationEU (MN-0010-618).
+The presentation of the edited volume is part of the project Picturing Modernist Futures: Women Illustrators and Conceptions of Childhood in Socialist Yugoslavia (follow-up), supported by the Recovery and Resilience Plan and funded by the European Union – NextGenerationEU (MN-0010-618), as well as the research programme Historical Interpretations of the 20th Century (P6-0347).